On the labelling of characters of Weyl groups of type $F_4$: The Iwahori--Hecke algebra of type

-We shall also need the generic Iwahori--Hecke algebra $\cH$ associated with $W$.
+We shall also need the generic Iwahori--Hecke algebra $\cH$ associated with the Coxeter group $W$ of type $F_4$ as defined in Section~\ref{sec1}.
 Let $K=\QQ(u,v)$ where $u,v$ are commuting indeterminates.
 Then $\cH$ is an associative $K$-algebra with basis $\{T_w\mid w\in W\}$.
 As an algebra, $\cH$ is generated by the basis elements $T_d,T_a,T_\tau, T_{\tau\sigma}$, subject to the above braid relations and the following quadratic relations:

 It is known that $\cH$ is abstractly isomorphic to the group algebra of $W$ over $K$ (an explicit isomorphism is provided by \cite{p115}); furthermore, the specialisation $(u,v)\mapsto (1,1)$ induces a bijection between the irreducible representations of $\cH$ and those of $W$.
 To give an example (which will also serve as a useful test case later on), we construct representations of $\cH$ which specialise to the representations of $W$ with characters $2_1$ and $2_3$.